 Now you have a rough idea of how many things you’ll need to do each day so the Paris Pass is a better deal than buying tickets separately.

-So simply look through the Paris Pass Website and jot down which activities you want to do and how much each costs if you were to buy tickets individually.
+Now simply look through the Paris Pass Website and jot down which activities you want to do and the costs of the individual tickets.

 And don’t forget that half the beauty of Paris comes from strolling the streets, admiring the architecture, and relaxing in the parks and gardens—all of which are free.